Modified representations for the close evaluation problem: Numerical examples

 \subsubsection{High frequency behavior}

-It is well-known that, for a fixed number of quadrature points $N$, accuracy is lost for larger wavenumbers $k$.
-Figure \ref{img:helmholtz_kcompa} represents the high frequency behavior for the Examples 3 and 4.
-We consider the same quadrature rules, number of quadrature points $N$, exact solution $u_{\text{exact}}$, boundary shapes, as in sections \ref{ssec:helm2d}, \ref{ssec:helm3d}, and we vary $k$.
+It is well-known that for a fixed number of quadrature points $N$, accuracy is lost for larger wavenumbers $k$.
+Figures \ref{img:helmholtz_kcompa_2D} and \ref{img:helmholtz_kcompa_3D} represent the high frequency behavior for the Examples 3 and 4, for various $k$ and $N$.
+We consider the same quadrature rules, exact solution $u_{\text{exact}}$, boundary shapes, as in Sections \ref{ssec:helm2d}, \ref{ssec:helm3d}, but we vary $k$ and/or $N$.
 The modified representation annihilates some oscillatory behavior by subtracting plane waves along the normal of the evaluation points.
 It allows then a better approximation for a wider range of wavenumbers (until the number of quadrature points isn't enough), and results in a greater wavenumber stability.
-Results in Figure \ref{img:helmholtz_kcompa} confirm this phenomenon.
+Results in Figure \ref{img:helmholtz_kcompa_2D} and \ref{img:helmholtz_kcompa_3D} confirm this phenomenon.